 - Natural disaster

 Also, this coverage is secondary if the device is covered under another plan.
 This could include an insurance policy through the carrier or with your homeowner’s, renter’s, or personal property company.
 Claims need to be made within 60 days of the incident.
 All requested documentation should be submitted within 90 days of the incident.

 For a complete list of rules regarding cell phone coverage from First Citizens, you can view their benefits guide here.

 Is It Worth It?

-You may be wondering if a credit card’s cell phone coverage is worth utilizing, especially when compared to a carrier’s optional insurance coverage.
+You may be wondering if a credit card’s cell phone coverage is worth utilizing.
+This can be especially when compared to a carrier’s optional insurance coverage.
 To that, I say absolutely.